-Cloudera recommends that each instance of the metastore runs on a separate cluster host, to maximize high availability.
+- Cloudera recommends that each instance of the metastore runs on a separate cluster host, to maximize high availability. - Hive metastore HA requires a database that is also highly available, such as MySQL with replication in active-active mode.
+Refer to the documentation for your database of choice to configure it correctly.